s-macke/VoxelSpace/README.md

 It was during that year Novalogic published the game Comanche.
 ![Game Comanche in 1992](images/comanche-1992.gif)

 The graphics were awesome and in my opinion 3-5 years ahead of its time.
 You see a lot more details, shading and even shadows.
-And all this with the same processing power as other 3D games.
+Of course the processing power didn't change.

 ## Render algorithm